 Let’s get straight to the point: Neither Dot nor Flex has the best audio quality for music.
 Take a look at the larger Echo speakers for optimal sound, but the Echo Dot still does a decent job kicking out tunes.
 Echo Dot feels perfect for a little mambo in the kitchen during dinner, or blasting a song in your bathroom so you can pretend that Taylor Swift’s latest single is about you.
 On the other hand, we will say it flat out — the Echo Flex is not for music, at all.

 Beyond being a smaller, and cheaper, Echo device, the Flex packs a few tricks of its own.
 Mainly, the device can use Amazon’s new optional accessories.
-For only a bit more money, you can purchase aor that plugs into the USB port on the bottom of your Echo Flex.
+For only a bit more money, you can purchase a smart motion sensor or smart night light that plugs into the USB port on the bottom of your Echo Flex.
 Using these attachments, you can set lights to automatically turn on when someone enters the room or engage the nightlight at dusk.
 When any accessories don’t use the USB port, you can also use it as a charging port for smartphones or other devices.

 Echo Dot isn’t entirely left out when it comes to surprises.
-There are two other versions, as we mentioned before — the Echo Dot Kids Edition.
-The speaker even includes a two-year warranty that covers any damage from the kids.and the .
+There are two other versions, as we mentioned before — the Echo Dot Kids Edition and the Echo Dot with clock.
 While the clock is self-explanatory, the Kids Edition offers additional content for kids.
 Each Echo Dot Kids Edition can access only kid-friendly skills.
 Additionally, parents can set daily time limits and review activities.
 Want to remove explicit songs from your kids’ music service?
-The task is easily done with the
+The task is easily done with the Echo Dot Kids Edition.
+The speaker even includes a two-year warranty that covers any damage from the kids.

 Both the Echo Dot and Echo Flex present useful features, and each adds a bit of usefulness in different areas.

 Right now, the Echo Dot is only available for pre-order.
 The device officially launches on October 22.
 The pre-order is $50.
-If you’re looking for a deal, you can currently nab thefor $39.
+If you’re looking for a deal, you can currently nab the third-gen Echo Dot for $39.
 The new Kids Edition is priced at $59 but can be widely found at $50, and the new Dot with clock comes in at $60.
 On the other hand, Echo Flex is cheaper, priced at an MSRP of $25, but typically on sale for less than $18.
-If you want an Echo Flex with an accessory, you can pick up the or combo kit for around $32 with a standard price of $40.
-Both Echo devices are excellent, but we do give a thumbs up to the Echo Flex for its seemingly impossible pricing — an entire Alexa device for around $20.
+If you want an Echo Flex with an accessory, you can pick up the Smart Motion Sensor or Smart Night Light combo kit for around $32 with a standard price of $40.
+Both Echo devices are excellent, but we do give a thumbs up to the Echo Flex for its seemingly impossible pricing — an entire

-Lastly, if you have kids, you’ll likely want to opt for thewith its additional features aimed at children and parents.
+Lastly, if you have kids, you’ll likely want to opt for the Echo Kids Edition with its additional features aimed at children and parents.
 Home automation users, however, might find strong use cases for the Echo Flex’s built-in motion sensor and night light.
 Then again, you can always purchase separate motion sensors for your Echo Dot.